Everything you need to know about distributed denial-of-service attacks

 - Application (layer) attacks

-“All of these render the targets inaccessible by depleting resources in one way or another,” he says.
+“All of these render the targets inaccessible by depleting resources in one way or another,” he tells The Daily Swig.

 One of the largest, and most damaging, forms of DDoS is now the UDP amplification attack.
 UDP is spoof-able.
 And, as Corey Nachreiner, chief technology officer at WatchGuard Technologies points out, very small UDP requests can generate large bandwidth attacks.

-Currently, a memcached UDP amplification attack – which don’t need botnets – holds the DDoS record, with 1.7tbps of bandwidth.
+This eclipsed the previous record held by a memcached UDP amplification attack – which doesn’t need botnets – since 2018.
+It notched 1.7tbps of bandwidth.

 What is the impact of a DDoS attack?